Rajsuthan/brandcompliance/backend/README.md

 1. Ensure you have sufficient disk space for temporary video files
 2. Check that the video URL is accessible
 3. Verify that all required Python packages are installed (opencv-python, yt-dlp)

+### Firebase Authentication Issues

+If you encounter Firebase authentication issues:

+1. Check that your Firebase service account credentials are correctly configured
+2. Verify that the Firebase project has Authentication enabled
+3. Ensure that the service account has the necessary permissions
+4. Check that the Firestore database is created and accessible
+5. If using environment variables, ensure the JSON is properly formatted with escaped newlines

+### Security Best Practices

+To maintain security of your Firebase credentials:

+1. Never commit service account keys to version control
+2. Use environment variables in production environments
+3. Regularly rotate service account keys
+4. Limit the permissions of your service account to only what's needed
+5. Monitor your Firebase project for unusual activity

 ## License